-According to the yard, the owner chose Yachting Developments because of their expertise in carbon construction and previous experience in building sportfishing superyachts, such as 27.4 metre Satu, launched in 2012.
+Hull 1015 was ordered by an experienced owner who Yachting Developments says is an international sportfisherman.
+According to the yard, the owner chose Yachting Developments because of their expertise in carbon construction and previous experience in building sportfishing superyachts, such as the 27.4 metre Satu, which was launched in 2012.

-The carbon hull and superstructure should make for a faster, lighter and more competitive sportfishing yacht.
-Michael Peters Yacht Design is responsible for both the naval architecture and the exterior design, and the interior designer for the new Yachting Developments sportfishing yacht is by New Zealand-based Below Decks Marine Interiors.
-Project management is by Motor Yacht Build out of Australia.
+The carbon hull and superstructure should make for a faster, lighter and more competitive sportfish yacht.
+Michael Peters Yacht Design is responsible for both the naval architecture and the exterior design, and project management is being handled by Australian firm Motor Yacht Build.
+The interior design for the new Yachting Developments sportfish yacht is being developed by New Zealand-based studio Below Decks Marine, however the exact layout has yet to be disclosed.

 Key features include foredeck tender storage, an upper deck helm station and an extended aft cockpit that will be left bare to make it easier to reel in the catch of the day.
 Moving forward and al fresco dining will be provided on the main deck with seating for ten around a central table.